rochellegb/FlowerShopInventory/README.md

 1. Download the FlowerShopInventory repository by going to the git link: https://github.com/rochellegb/FlowerShopInventory
 2. Place the cloned folder under your Users directory “PycharmProjects”, for the Backend folder, import the database SQL text files using MySQL Workbench.
-3. Install all the dependencies included in the requriements.txt file
+3. Install all the dependencies included in the requirements.txt file
 4. Open the FlowerShopInventory Project in Pycharm then run pyhton file app.py
 5. Visit the website on python localhost http://127.0.0.1:5000/